thedoggybrad/bluesodgpt/README.md

 <img src="https://thedoggybrad.github.io/bluesodgpt/images/avatar.png" width="64" height="64">

 # BlueSodGPT
 All right!
-Windows' Blue Screen of Death has been ported to ChatGPT, so that you will not need to sacrifice your Windows machine just messing up with the Windows Registry, just kidding.
+Windows' Blue Screen of Death has been ported to ChatGPT, so that you will not need to sacrifice your Windows machine just messing up with the Windows Registry, just kidding.<br>
+With now the game over screen added, it is now considered a game not just a parody of BSoD or of ChatGPT.

 ## Demo
 Try BlueSodGPT [thedoggybrad.github.io/bluesodgpt/](https://thedoggybrad.github.io/bluesodgpt/)